jocades/pcall/packages/rpc/README.md

 ### 2.1.
 Middleware

-Add middlewares to the procedure, the return value will be assigned to the context.
+Add middlewares to the procedure to create a chain of actions.
+The return value of the middleware will be assigned to the procedures `context`.

 ```ts
 const getUser = procedure()